gyoqueiroz/myworklog/README.md

 Simple Ruby CLI for logging day-to-day work

-## How to install

-Clone the project, build the gem `gem build myworklog.gemspec` and install it `gem install ./myworklog-1.0.0.gem`

 ## Running

 Open a terminal and type `myworklog` it will print all the available options.

 Please notice that the PStore database is created in your home folder, under `.myworklog` directory.

+## Developing

+Run `install.sh` to install locally and test.

+Run `publish.sh` to publish on rubygems website.